kkangshen/bayesian-deep-rul/README.md

 Open a terminal in the root directory, activate the virtual environment and run one of the following commands:

 *   `sh train.sh` to train the selected model.
-Parameters can be modified by editing *train.sh*;
+Parameters can be modified by editing *train.sh*

 *   `sh evaluate.sh` to evaluate the selected model.
-Parameters can be modified by editing *evaluate.sh*;
+Parameters can be modified by editing *evaluate.sh*

-*   `sh run_experiments.sh` to replicate the experiments on the C-MAPSS dataset.
+*   `sh run_experiments.sh` to replicate the experiments on the C-MAPSS dataset

 ---------------------------------------------------------------------------------------------------------